CUBRID/cubrid-manual/en/sql/tuning.rst

 Optimizing GROUP BY Clause
 --------------------------

-**GROUP BY** clause optimization works on the premise that if all columns in the **GROUP BY** clause are included in an index, you can use the index upon executing a query, so you don't execute a separate sorting job.
+**GROUP BY** clause optimization works on the premise that if all columns in the **GROUP BY** clause are included in an index, CUBRID can use the index upon executing a query, so CUBRID don't execute a separate sorting job.
 The columns in the **GROUP BY** clause must exist in front side of the column forming the index.

 .. code-block:: sql